eClasses.org :: Course Catalog :: Introduction to HTML

 • Understand basic CSS

-• Be able to incorporate CSS into a web page
+• Be able to use CSS to style a web page

-• Be able to link a web page to a style sheet
+• Be able to link to an external style sheet

-• This lesson incorporates all 7 of the previous lessons and you will be creating a functional web site
+• This lesson incorporates all 5 of the previous lessons and you will be creating a functional web site.

 Prerequisites